 Occupants of the small but well-kept cages included helmeted guineafowl, a turkey mama and her chicks, a few different types of chickens, guinea pigs (they looked the most content), etc.

-The rabbit hutch looks a little barren at the time of our visit but it was spacious.
+The rabbit hutch looked a little barren at the time of our visit but it was spacious.

 After the rabbits, are the goats in their individual (sometimes shared) pens!
 The pens are clean given that there are so many goats.
 We hope that they get to go out sometimes, but they did seem healthy.